Snapper Grouper Management Strategy Evaluation

 What is a Management Strategy Evaluation?

 An MSE is a process that allows scientists, managers, and stakeholders to test how different strategies (e.g., regulations or harvest control rules) could perform.
 Since testing some of these strategies can be problematic in the real world due to potential negative impacts on fisheries, stakeholders, or communities, MSEs use a simulation model(s) to evaluate management approaches that may achieve the intended purpose.
 Stakeholders provide guidance on the most important goals and objectives for the fishery based on the available data.
 An MSE won’t specify a single outcome or strategy that solves and addresses all management issues or concerns.
 Rather, it provides an opportunity to evaluate different management strategies and their associated biological, social, and economic tradeoffs.
+Check out a few resources describing the uses of MSEs in fisheries management or watch the background videos below:

 What are the goals of this MSE?